 Guiding questions:

-• Where are the most important skills gaps in the sector?
+• What are the most critical skills gaps in today’s healthcare workforce, and how are they evolving?

 Panel discussion